NLnetLabs/krill/README.md

 implemented, running Krill is interesting mostly for developers.
 So, the following instructions are somewhat developer centric.

-We will do proper packaging, and a docker image, in future, but for now you will need to check out the (Rust) source code and compile a binary locally:
+We will do proper packaging and a Docker image in the future, but for now you will need to check out the (Rust) source code and compile a binary locally:

 #### Install RUST: